roeilulavy/react-around-auth/README.md

 Link to the project: https://roeilulavy.github.io/react-around-auth/

-* Note this website is a Responsive Web that adjust itself according to the device it's on.
+* Note this is a Responsive website that adjust itself according to the device it's on.

 Have fun!